Manuelito: Early life

-Manuelito was born into the Bit'ahnii Clan (within his cover clan) near Bears Ears, Utah where he was born and raised.
+Manuelito was born into the Bit'ahnii Clan (within his cover clan) near Bears Ears, modern-day Utah, where he was raised.

 He married Juanita, a daughter of Narbona (1766–1849), after joining Narbona's Band, and went to live at their camp near the Chuska Mountains.

 Narbona's reputation as a wealthy and powerful headman impressed Manuelito.
 He especially admired Narbona's fearless attitude, although Narbona tried to teach him the value of peace as well as war.

 Manuelito spent his days shooting arrows and competing with other young men in countless foot races and wrestling matches, always winning.
 He dressed in well-fitting buckskins and a finely woven blanket.
 He couldn't wait for his first battle.

 When word came in the winter of 1835 that 1000 Mexicans (from New Mexico) were coming to attack the Navajos, Manuelito fought his first in what would be many violent battles.
 There he earned the name (″Angry Warrior″).

 In the years that followed, Manuelito led one raiding party after another, joining forces with other leaders such as Ganado Mucho and Barboncito to attack not only the hated Mexicans, but also the Hopis in Arizona, the Puebloan peoples of New Mexico, the Utes, the Comanches, and the Apaches.
 Food supplies, livestock, and women and children were all fair game, and eventually Manuelito married one of his many Mexican slaves, Juanita (1845–1910).

 Juanita's Navajo name was Asdzáá Tl'ógí, ("Weaver Woman"); a dress and saddle blanket woven by Juanita survive to this day.
 Her biographer and great-great-great granddaughter Jennifer Nez Denetdale describes taking a trip to Los Angeles to view the dress.
 Cassandra Manuelito-Kerkvliet is his great-great granddaughter.